 Avionics is associated with the electronics aspects of the aircraft and spacecraft technologies, while aviation deals with the skill development required for the flight, operation and manufacturing of the aircraft.
 A growth in Avionics owes to the development in the engineering fields of electrical, wireless communication, control and computer engineering.
 Modern Avionics technologies have contributed greatly to the development of Aviation technologies for aircraft and satellite systems.
 Research topics on Avionics include ground/aerial/space navigation, aircraft and satellite communications, embedded systems, mechatronics, and radio- or image-based detection and tracking.
-We are also active in Aviation research, especially in relation to air traffic flows in Asian aviation market.
+We are also active in Aviation research, especially in relation to air traffic management, that is one of the nation's strongest interests in recent years due to increasing air traffic flows in Asian aviation market.
 Detailed research topics include aircraft collision avoidance, scheduling/routing of aircraft en route or during LTO (Landing and Take-Off), aircraft tracking systems, safe landing and navigation system using global navigation satellite systems (GNSS) and reduction of air-pollution due to the aircraft aviation.